Acute Day Units as Crisis Alternatives to Residential Care

 Evaluating the Use of Patient Experience Data to Improve the Quality of Inpatient Mental Health Care study

 EURIPIDES aims to understand which of the many different approaches to collecting and using patient experience data are the most useful for supporting improvements in inpatient mental health care.
-To find out more about the study, please visit this website.
+For more information about the study, please visit this page.

 HE: Jason Madan, Alastair Canaway PI: Scott Weich Funder: NIHR HS&DR

 This study is evaluating alternative strategies for active case finding to identify individuals with undiagnosed tuberculosis in Nepal and Vietnam.
 Please visit this page for more information on the study.

 Improving health outcomes for young people with long-term conditions: The role of digital communication in current and future patient-clinical communication for NHS providers of specialist clinical services (the LYNC Study)

 In this study, we looked at how digital technologies (email, mobile phone calls, text messages, Voice over Internet Protocol) are being used for clinical communications between health professionals and patients.
 We focussed on young people aged 16-24 years receiving specialist care for a range of long- term health conditions, and their clinical teams.

 Overtime, young people living with diabetes, cystic fibrosis, sickle cell and other long-term health conditions may disengage from health services, thereby negatively affecting their health and burdening the health system.
 We investigated whether and how their engagement can be improved through the use of digital clinical communications, and so improve their health outcomes.